lizbethrobledo/lizbethrobledo.github.io/README.md

             <p>1.
 Use the tool of the writing center.
 It is free extra points and it actually helps make your writing skills and individual essays sound better.</p>
             <p>2.
 Procrastination never hurt me. 😂</p>
             <p>3.
 Talk to Ms. Seward about any concerns you have whether about a subject matter, the book, grammar, or etc. She is incredibly nice and understanding except for late work.</p>
+        <h4>Lizbeth: </h4>
+            <p>You will eventually get assigned reading (from 70 to 150 pages), and get Quote Quiz on Monday.
+READ.
+I usually read the weekend before the test since everything was fresh in my mind, but Ms.Seward recommends reading it twice for extra foundation.  </p>
     </div>
     <div class="card">
       <h2>History of the Americas HL</h2>